 7. What makes a country rich?

 You can probably name some rich countries and some poor countries, but what makes a rich country rich?
 Is it natural resources?
 Their system of government?
 Their "human capital" – education and civic spirit?
 Or is it just a random accident of history we have no control over?
 For countries that were once traditionally seen as less prosperous, how have they been able to become “richer” in past years?
 You could look at case studies, for example.
 What did China do under Deng Xiaoping or Singapore under Lee Kuan Yew?
-You could especially use statistics to test theories about what specifically causes economic growth and a country to become “richer”, and try to uncover some ideas for leaders and politicians who want to create prosperity for their nations.
+You could especially use business analytics to test social science theories about what specifically causes economic growth and a country to become “richer”, and try to uncover some ideas for leaders and politicians who want to create prosperity for their nations.

 Idea by Economics research mentor Jesse